 Animals are not permitted in UNH Libraries with the following exceptions: (1) service animals as defined under the Americans with Disabilities Act, which are trained to do work or perform tasks for the benefit of an individual with a disability, and (2) emotional support animals, only if prior approval for library entry is granted by the Student Accessibility Services (for students) or the Affirmative Action and Equity Office (for employees) as a reasonable work or academic accommodation.
 Animals must be under the control of the owner or handler at all times and may be removed if the animal is out of control and the handler does not take effective action to control it.

 The use of tobacco products, e-cigarettes, or smoking of any kind is not allowed in the library.

 Library users are responsible for the materials they use and can help ensure they are available for future generations by not defacing or damaging items by underlining, highlighting, writing on, creasing, or removing pages.

-Thank you for your efforts to maintain a shared and welcoming environment in the Library.
-UNH library staff established this statement of community standards to ensure the safety, security, and comfort of everyone using library spaces and resources.
+Thank you for your efforts to maintain a shared and welcoming environment in the library.
+UNH Library personnel established this statement of community standards to ensure the safety, security, and comfort of everyone using library spaces and resources.

 Revised August 2020